George M. Murray was born on the Fourth of July 1879 at Morgan’s Station, Fayette County, PA, the son of Elijah and Hannah (Minerd) Murray.

-Superstitious, George often removed warts from his hands by cutting up a potato and rubbing pieces on the affected skin.
+Reflecting his German heritage and ways of living, George was superstitious.
+Among his practices was removing warts from his hands by cutting up a potato and rubbing pieces on the affected skin.
 He would speak some magic words, and then bury the potato.
 “The wart would go away,” said a niece.
 He and Ida are also known to have enjoyed smoking pipes.

 In 1965, the Murrays suffered the death of their married daughter Hazel Johnson.

 They celebrated their 60th wedding anniversary in June 1968, and were pictured and featured in a related story in the Daily Courier.